 Demand for nationwide rent indexes and more expertise

-Associations are calling for local authorities in all tight housing markets to create mandatory rent indexes - either in simple or qualified form.
+Associations are calling for local authorities in all tight housing markets to draw up mandatory rent indexes - either in simple or qualified form.
 In cities with more than 100,000 inhabitants, however, only qualified rent indexes should be used, as they guarantee the highest level of legal certainty for tenants and landlords.

-A rent index determines the local comparative rent, which in turn serves as the basis for the rent freeze.
+A rent index determines the local comparative rent, which in turn serves as the basis for the rent cap.
 This limits rent increases to a maximum of 10% above the average value.
 In their exploratory paper, the CDU and SPD had already agreed to extend the rent freeze for a further two years.

 More independence and expertise required